 Using stories in fundraising brings to life the longstanding “Show, don’t tell” rule.
 We could tell you to support the YWCA-National Capital Area because of its mission to eliminate racism and empower women — two favorite causes of ours.
-Or we could couple that case with a story that showcases an important voice and perspective along with a true-to-life photo that captures the person in the moment or a video that puts a lump in your throat and goosebumps on your arms.
-Just hit play:
+Or we could couple compelling data with an important voice, true-to-life, documentary-style photography and a video that puts a lump in your throat and goosebumps on your arms.
+Just hit play.

 We can talk all day about fundraising goals, but how do you get someone to actually write the check?
-In this case, have a meaningful conversation with someone who traded a crack addiction for the powerful support network and educational opportunities at YWCA.
+In the case of the video above, have a meaningful conversation with someone who traded a crack addiction for the powerful support network and educational opportunities at YWCA.
 Walk with her around her neighborhood, see the concrete step of the church where she used to sleep, and then follow her to work, where she is now successful and thriving — that’s what this video captures and that’s what helps donors understand why their contributions are so important.

 Last year, we got to see our video play at YWCA-NCA’s annual fundraising lunch.
 We felt the emotion in the room as the piece came to a close and Kim appeared on stage — a great choice by our client, to recognize her in person.
 What a ripe environment for donors to feel fantastic about their contribution.
 Add the video to the website and share it on email with those who missed it, and now you’re getting the message out there.
 A few months later, we followed the video with an Annual Report that balanced numbers with human interest stories about people within the YWCA community.
-We want audiences to get to know the Y like we’ve come to know them.
+Through this kind of campaign, we help donors get to know the Y like we’ve come to know them.

-University of North Carolina School of the Arts, another wonderful client, is a great example of the importance of donor relations — the work you do to show your gratitude for the people who help you achieve your vision, whether through a simple but heartfelt written note or a memorable event.
-Many organizations neglect this part, but staying connected to donors in ways that cultivate lasting relationships is critical.
+University of North Carolina School of the Arts, another partner of ours, is a great example of the importance of donor relations — the work you do to show your gratitude for the people who help you achieve your vision, whether through a simple but heartfelt written note or a memorable event.
+Many organizations neglect this part, but they shouldn’t.
+Staying connected to donors cultivates lasting relationships.